open-telemetry/semantic-conventions/docs/messaging/rabbitmq.md

 **[2] `messaging.destination.name`:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.

-**[3]:** If span describes operation on a single message or if the value applies to all messages in the batch.
+**[3] `messaging.destination.name`:** If span describes operation on a single message or if the value applies to all messages in the batch.

 **[4] `messaging.operation.type`:** If a custom value is used, it MUST be of low cardinality.